-But when a person seeks to hold an innkeeper responsible for the criminal acts of another, Nevada law (before now) has required courts to determine whether the specific criminal acts were foreseeable given the particular facts of the case.
-In other words, Nevada courts have previously refused to view criminal acts at hotels and casinos at a high level of generality.
-Respectfully, the Court's opinion diverts from that goal, in that it fails to account for the particular facts here in concluding that the sudden patron-on-patron fight (instigated - if not provoked - by the plaintiff) was foreseeable, and thus establishing a duty as a matter of law.
+But when a person seeks to hold an innkeeper responsible for another's criminal conduct, Nevada law (at least until now) has required courts to determine whether the specific criminal acts were foreseeable given the particular facts of the case.
+Succinctly, Nevada courts have previously refused to view criminal acts at hotels and casinos at a high level of generality.
+But, the Panel's opinion diverts from that goal, failing to account for the particular facts here in concluding the sudden patron-on-patron fight (instigated - if not provoked - by the plaintiff) was foreseeable, and thus establishing a duty for the innkeeper as a matter of law.

-The Panel's decision found the district court committed reversible error in failing to conduct the proper analysis under NRS 651.015(3).
-In particular, it said the district court failed to consider NRS 651.015(3)(b), pertaining to prior incidents of similar wrongful acts.
-Rather than remand for further determination, the Court concluded that Respondent New York-New York Hotel & Casino ("NYNY") owed a duty as a matter of law to Appellants Carey Humphries ("Humphries") and Lorenza Rocha III ("Rocha") because "the battery against Humphries and Rocha was foreseeable based on NYNY's notice or knowledge of prior incidents of similar wrongful acts that occurred on the premises" under NRS 651.015(3)(b).
+The Panel's decision faults the district court for what the majority says was its failure to conduct the proper analysis under NRS 651.015(3).
+They say the district court failed to consider NRS 651.015(3)(b), pertaining to prior incidents of similar wrongful acts.
+But rather than remand for further determination, the Panel majority concluded that NYNY owed a duty as a matter of law to Appellants Carey Humphries ("Humphries") and Lorenza Rocha III ("Rocha") because "the battery against Humphries and Rocha was foreseeable based on NYNY's notice or knowledge of prior incidents of similar wrongful acts that occurred on the premises" under NRS 651.015(3)(b).
 See Decision at 11.
+As the Panel dissent recognized, the majority departed from prior precedent as well as the Legislature's directives, because at such a general level, all future incidents are "foreseeable."

-The Court's decision departs from the statutory language and the Court's precedent.
-If permitted to stand, it marks a radical change which imposes a heightened duty upon hotel and casino operators in the State to predict and prevent patron-on-patron fights erupting without forewarning due to the occasional unrelated past fight occurring on the premise.
+The Panel's decision departs from the statutory language, the Legislature's policy choices and the Court's precedents.
+If permitted to stand, it marks a material change that imposes a heightened duty upon hotel and casino operators in the State to predict and prevent patron-on-patron fights erupting without forewarning due to the occasional unrelated past disputes occurring on the premise.

 According to the Panel's opinion, "prior incidents of similar wrongful acts" occurring on the premise conclusively establishes foreseeability, and thus a duty, as a matter of law.
-This holding is at odds with both the statute's wants and its legislative history.
-Specifically, pursuant to NRS 651.015(3) "a wrongful act is not foreseeable unless" the innkeeper failed to exercise due care or it has notice of knowledge of prior incidents of similar wrongful acts occurring on the premise.
+This approach eviscerates both the statute's terms and the Legislature's policy choices.
+Specifically, NRS 651.015(3) says that "a wrongful act is not foreseeable unless" the innkeeper failed to exercise due care or it has notice of knowledge of prior incidents of similar wrongful acts occurring on the premise.
 The statute thus requires at least one of two threshold requirements to be satisfied for a finding that a criminal act was foreseeable, but it expressly does not provide that satisfying either of these requirements conclusively establishes foreseeability as a matter of law.
-In other words, while the absence of either of the two threshold requirements precludes a finding of foreseeability, it does not follow that the presence of either automatically establishes foreseeability.
+While the absence of either precludes a finding of foreseeability, it does not follow that the presence of either automatically establishes foreseeability, as the Panel majority now provides.

-Instead, the Court's decision focused solely on one predictor of foreseeability.
+The Panel's decision focused solely on one predictor of foreseeability.
 To the extent the district court erred in failing to consider prior incidents of similar wrongful acts, the Panel should have remanded to the district court for determination whether the criminal misconduct of the third party in this case was foreseeable when considering these prior incidents of similar wrongful acts together with all other circumstances of the incident.
-Respectfully, the Court's decision that NYNY owed a duty as a matter of law based solely on a few attenuated prior incidents of fights between patrons warrants rehearing by the full Court, as it departs from prior precedent and renders innkeepers as insurers against unrelated patron altercations - even those based on provocation - simply because other unrelated patron-on-patron disputes have occurred in the past.
+Respectfully, the Panel's decision that NYNY owed a duty as a matter of law based solely on a few attenuated prior incidents between patrons warrants rehearing by the full Court, as it departs from prior precedent and renders innkeepers as insurers against unrelated patron altercations - even those based on provocation - simply because other unrelated patron-on-patron disputes have occurred in the past.